AkariiinMKII/Scoop4kariiin/README.md

 scoop install <manifest> # Use Scoop4kariiin/<manifest> if app name conflicts with ones in other bucket.
 ```

+> [!NOTE]
-**NOTICE:** Some manifests use custom scripts storaged in bucket, installing apps directly by manifest link may cause error in this situation, please add the bucket to your machine first.
+> Some manifests use custom scripts storaged in bucket, installing apps directly by manifest link may cause error in this situation, please add the bucket to your machine first.

 ## How do I contribute new manifests?